vincent-octo/liris-kt/knowledge-transfer.md

-KNOWLEDGE TRANSFER
+Knowledge Transfer
 ==================

 by Vincent, on October 2014.

-[//]: # (documenter les résultats de ce que j'ai fais)
-[//]: # (pré-requis pour permettre la comprehension de ce que j'ai fais par d'autres)

 Abstract
 --------
 This documents is a retrospective of my work at LIRIS.
 I worked on improving the kTBS, both in term of performance and usability.
 The performance part was two-fold: evaluate different RDF stores with benchmarking, improve the kTBS core performance with multi-threading.
-The usability part was on protecting data using authentification and authorization.
+The usability part was on protecting data using authentication and authorization.
 In this document I will try to explain how I did it, and what are the results.
 Overall, I think my work helped making the kTBS more production ready.

 Table of Contents
 -----------------

 1. kTBS: Purpose & Composition
 2. kTBS Performance
     1. Triple-store performance
     2. Locking mechanism
     3. Running the kTBS in multi-process behind Apache
 3. Authentication with SSO
     1. What is OpenID Connect? (diff openid, oauth2, etc. for disambiguation, the basics of how it works)
     2. How the kTBS could benefit from it?

 kTBS: Purpose & Composition